Terrabits/rohdeschwarz_s21_example/README.md

 This example was tested with Python `3.9.5 x64` on macOS `11.5.2` Big Sur with the exact python packages and versions listed in [requirements.txt.lock](./requirements.txt.lock).

+## Scripts

+There are developer scripts for common actions in the `scripts/` folder.

+For Windows users, run the `.bat` version of the desired script.

+A bash version of each script is also provided for Bash users (e.g. macOS and Linux).

 ## Install

-Run the `scripts/install` bash script on Linux and macOS, or `scripts\install.bat` on Windows to install the required python packages.
+Run `scripts/install[.bat]` to install the required python packages.

 ## Run